-Financial Aid Warning/Probation
+Financial Aid Warning/Unsatisfactory Status

-Following the first semester in which the standards of academic progress are not met, the student will be placed on warning for the next semester of enrollment.
-A student who fails to meet the standards of academic progress during the semester of attendance while on warning will be placed on probation and denied further funding.
-Students who have attempted 150 percent of their degree or certificate program, usually 90 hours for a two-year degree or 45 hours for a one-year certificate program, are automatically ineligible for financial aid and are placed on probation.
+Following the first semester in which the standards of academic progress are not met, the student will be placed on warning and may receive aid for one more semester.
+A student who fails to meet the standards of academic progress during the semester of enrollment while on warning will be considered unsatisfactory (USAP) and no longer be eligible for aid.
+Students that do not complete their program of study within maximum timeframe, usually 90 hours for a two-year degree or 45 hours for a one-year certificate program, and students with bachelor's degree or higher are considered unsatisfactory and not eligible to receive financial aid.